 Somerset County Divorce Mediation Lawyers

-Alternative Divorce Resolution
+Alternative Resolutions to Divorce Issues

 In typical divorce proceedings, the lawyers of the parties involved present arguments for their preferred outcomes in financial and child-related matters.
 The court makes a final decision about property division, spousal and child support, and child custody.
 Any later changes to those arrangements go through the courts.